Who Is the Greatest?

 …he was teaching his disciples.
 He said to them, “The Son of Man is going to be delivered into the hands of men.
 They will kill him, and after three days he will rise.”Mark 9:31 NIV

 Why Do You Care Who Is the Greatest?

 Jim Rosscup, in An Exposition on Prayer, postulates

-Too often people gripe about who the pastor spends the majority of his time with, or joust to gain recognition from prominent individuals in order to feel significant.
-While complaining that there are “favorite pets” people vie for that sacred position themselves, all the while protesting that everyone should be treated equally.
-However, Jesus life did not exhibit that example.
-He chose disciples to invest His time in (Matt.
-4:18–22), and committed the spreading of the Gospel message to them (Matt.
-28:16–20).
+Too often, people gripe about who the pastor spends most of his time with or joust to gain recognition from prominent individuals to feel significant.
+While complaining that there are “favorite pets,” people vie for that exalted position themselves while protesting that everyone should be treated equally.
+However, Jesus’ life did not exhibit that example.
+He chose disciples to invest His time in (Matthew 4:18–22) and committed the spreading of the Gospel message to them (Matthew 28:16–20).

 At that time the disciples came to Jesus and asked, “Who, then, is the greatest in the kingdom of heaven?”